HIPAA Compliance for Group Practices in Atlanta, Georgia — 2026 Guide

 Group practices using external billing services must have BAAs — most billing services require the practice to initiate.

-What is the average HIPAA fine in Georgia?
+What is the average HIPAA fine for therapy practices in Georgia?

 The average HIPAA fine for therapy practices in Georgia is $44,000.
 Georgia's growing therapy market has attracted OCR attention.